gregose/gregose.github.com/_posts/2014-01-14-jekyll-file-write.md

 category: disclosure
 ---

-Because Jekyll was sanitizing file paths prior to URL decoding the file path, it was possible to set a permalink to write a generated page outside of the output directory.
-This is not an issue for most users of Jekyll, it is if you are GitHub and build users' sites for [pages.github.com](http://pages.github.com).
+Because Jekyll was sanitizing file paths prior to URL decoding the path, it was possible to set a permalink to write a generated page outside of the output directory.
+This is not an issue for most users of Jekyll.
+It *is* if you are GitHub and build users' sites for [pages.github.com](http://pages.github.com).

 ### More Info